ahmetavc/CourseraMLCourseAssignments/README.md

 # CourseraMLCourseAssigments
-Solutions of the assignments in the ML course taught by Andrew Ng on Coursera.
+I have completed the ML course taught by Andrew Ng on Coursera and implemented the assignments in Python.

+### 1-) Linear Regression